One to One (TV series)

-One to One was an Irish television series which airs on RTÉ One.
+One to One is an Irish television series which airs on RTÉ One.
 Since the first edition was broadcast at 12:15pm on 1 October 2006, the programme has featured personal interviews with a well-known figure from Ireland and abroad, one per episode.
 The second series moved to a Monday slot, beginning on 1 October 2007.
 A third series was broadcast during the summer months of June and July 2008.
 The fourth series aired from 10 November 2008 to 16 March 2009.

 Series presenters included Aine Lawlor, Bryan Dobson, George Lee, Richard Crowley, Paul Cunningham, John Murray and Cathal Mac Coille.
 Guests to have featured in the series include Hans Blix, Michael Smurfit, Michael Colgan, Ben Dunne, clergymen Diarmuid Martin and Peter Sutherland, Ulick McEvaddy, T. K. Whitaker, Seymour Hersh, Alan Johnston, Ruth Bader Ginsburg, Seán FitzPatrick, Roy Foster, Samantha Power, Declan Ganley and Jeffrey Sachs.
 Each edition was typically approximately forty minutes length in total, with all the interviews available to watch online at RTÉ.ie.

 Episodes

 Series one

 The first episode featured an interview by Lawlor with Diarmuid Martin, the Roman Catholic Archbishop of Dublin.
 Martin spoke on a range of topics such as his early life in Ballyfermot, County Dublin, his opinion on Ireland following thirty years he spent with the Pope in Rome, his relationships with both Pope John Paul II and Pope Benedict XVI, and other topics which have affected the Roman Catholic Church, such as clerical sexual abuse, celibacy, the ordination of women as priests and contraception versus AIDS.
-The second episode featured an interview by Crowley with Nickey Brennan, the President of the Gaelic Athletic Association (GAA).
+The second episode featured an interview by Crowley with Nickey Brennan, the president of the Gaelic Athletic Association (GAA).
 Brennan spoke of the GAA's plans for pay-per-view deals, the improvement of disciplinary rules within the sport, the possibility that some inter county competitions might be discontinued, the GAA's possible recognition of the Gaelic Players Association and his opposition to the idea of professionalism within what is primarily an amateur organisation.
 The third episode featured an interview by Dobson with Ombudsman and Information Commissioner Emily O'Reilly, who deals with complaints against state institutions.
 She spoke of her pity for those she viewed as the marginalised members of society, directing her frustration at Ireland's Health Service Executive (HSE) for not dealing with such complaints appropriately.
 O'Reilly also spoke of her hopes that her office would be expanded to take into account HSE-related complaints, as well as complaints directed at the Garda Síochána and her desire to serve a second term.

 Hans Blix (pictured above) spoke of his relationships with politicians such as George W. Bush and Tony Blair.